aigyptios/grossr/README.md

 The app has the following routes:

-- `/cases/` to view the case list
+- `/cases/` to view the case list (the app defaults to this route if none other matches)
 - `/cases/create` to create a case
 - `/case/:id` to view a already created case
 - `case/:id/edit` to edit a case

 ### Components

-I tried to reduce code duplication, and divided components into feature-related and common components (in `features` and `common`, respectively).
-All components related to cases are included in `features/cases`, along with the Redux store.
+Components are divided into feature-related and common components (in `features` and `common`, respectively).
+All components related to cases are to be found in `features/cases`, along with the Redux store.
 Common components can be shared among different features, and are in their own directory.
 (This is not groundbreaking.)

 ### Images

-In image uploading, I chose to encode the images as data URLs instead of object URLs (c.f., <https://stackoverflow.com/questions/4459379/preview-an-image-before-it-is-uploaded>) because I wanted to persist them into the Redux store and possibly beyond the browser session; ideally, the images would be uploaded to a back-end server (on my 'Nice to Haves' list below), and could then more reliably be stored as an ObjectURL.
+In image uploading, I chose to encode the images as data URLs instead of object URLs (c.f., <https://stackoverflow.com/questions/4459379/preview-an-image-before-it-is-uploaded>) because I wanted to persist them into the Redux store and possibly beyond the browser session; ideally, the images would be uploaded to a back-end server (on my 'Nice to Haves' list below), and could then more reliably be stored as an ObjectURL temporarily before being uploaded.

 The `react-image-annotation` dependency was used for image annotation functionality.
 This package is good for a demo application, but because it's a little out of date, it could use a lot more rigorous feature testing (e.g., annotations toward the bottom of an image get cut off, which I've tried to mitigate by increasing the padding).
 It would be good to find a suitable alternative, or fork it to maintain it.